AhsanAyaz/react-in-90ish/client-tutorial/README.md

 ## Using Your Gemini API Key

-The app uses the Gemini API for AI-powered PokAImon generation.
+The app uses the Gemini API for AI-powered AImon generation.
 To provide your API key:

 ### Getting Your API Key